 You can cook this either in the oven or on the grill.
 If you are going to use the grill, just make sure to have a grill roasting pan (one with holes in the bottom), and if using you’re oven, you’ll probably have to move an oven rack to fit the tall chicken.

-- 1 red, green, and yellow bell pepper, cut into small squares
+- 1 Red Bell Peppers, cut into small squares

 - Preheat oven or grill to 375